johnwalicki/visual-recognition-coffee-donuts/STUDIO.md

 ![Cloud Object Storage Service screenshot](screenshots/CloudObjectStorage-Service.png)

 - Watson Studio will spin for a few seconds while **Preparing Watson Studio** project.
-New instances of Cloud Object Storage will be created.
+A new instance of Cloud Object Storage will be created.

 ![Watson Studio Select Region screenshot](screenshots/WatsonStudio-PrepareProject-COS.png)